 Peter Hyams (b.
 1943; picture, on the set of “Narrow Margin”) is a very accomplished, all-round and versatile filmmaker who debuted at age 28 as screenwriter-producer of “T.R.
 Baskin” (1971), a fascinating drama about a small-town girl, played convincingly by Candice Bergen, who tries to make it in Chicago.
-An impressive debut for Mr. Hyams who from then on began directing his own screenplays – the crime drama “Busting” (1973) starring Elliott Gould being his first feature as a director – and later on, he also became the cinematographer of his own pictures.
+An impressive debut for Mr. Hyams, who from then on began directing his own screenplays—the crime drama “Busting” (1973) starring Elliott Gould being his first feature as a director—and later on, he also became cinematographer for his own pictures.

-The filmmakers who manage to write, shoot, direct and occasionally also produce their own films, they are very rare.
-On top of that, Mr. Hyams goes from one star-studded movie set to another, with films to his credit such as the underestimated “Fat Chance” (1976), set in the 1940s, starring Michael Caine and Natalie Wood; “Capricorn One” (1978), a four star action thriller about the first manned flight mission to Mars which turns out to be a hoax, with Elliott Gould and James Brolin; “Hanover Street” (1979), a World War II romantic drama set in London with Harrison Ford as an American soldier and Lesley-Anne Down as a married British nurse (along with a superb score by John Barry); “Outland” (1981) with Sean Connery as a police Marshall on a Jupiter moon, or “The Star Chamber” (1983) with Michael Douglas as a young judge who is drawn to a secret judicial society as an alternative to, what he initially believes, set things right.
+Filmmakers who manage to write, shoot, direct, and occasionally also produce their own films are very rare.
+On top of that, Mr. Hyams goes from one star-studded movie set to another, with films to his credit such as the underestimated “Fat Chance” (1976), set in the 1940s, starring Michael Caine and Natalie Wood; “Capricorn One” (1978), a four-star action thriller about the first manned flight mission to Mars which turns out to be a hoax, with Elliott Gould and James Brolin; “Hanover Street” (1979), a World War II romantic drama set in London with Harrison Ford as an American soldier and Lesley-Anne Down as a married British nurse (along with a superb score by John Barry); “Outland” (1981) with Sean Connery as a police Marshall on a Jupiter moon, or “The Star Chamber” (1983) with Michael Douglas as a young judge who is drawn to a secret judicial society as an alternative to, what he initially believes, set things right.

 Mr. Hyams’s list of all noteworthy film credits goes on and on; we haven’t mentioned his “2010” (1984, remake of Stanley Kubrick’s 1969 screen classic “2001: A Space Odyssey”), or “The Presidio” (1988), again with Connery teaming with Mark Harmon who have to solve a murder in San Francisco’s Presidio Army Base, and “Narrow Margin (1990) starring Gene Hackman as an assistant D.A. who is trying to protect a murder witness, played by Anne Archer.